SNF-Root/Smart-Lab/README.md

 ## Overview

-The Tool-Data repository is designed to manage and organize data related to various tools used in our projects.
-This includes tool specifications, usage data, maintenance logs, and other relevant information.
-The repository aims to provide a centralized, easily accessible location for all tool-related data, facilitating better management and decision-making.
+The Smart Lab Project is a lab data management software package designed to collect, process, and store data related to various tools used in our projects.
+The main goal of this project is to make hard to reach data more readable and accessible in a coherent database for better management and decision-making.

 ![SmartLab_Flowchart(1)](https://github.com/SNF-Root/Tool-Data/assets/114797850/f6bc6ff8-6643-45f8-8177-fc998c0e0d87)